Isrothy/neominimap.nvim/README.md

 - Search integration
 - Support for marks in sign column and line highlight
 - Respects UTF-8 encoding and tab width
+- Focus on the minimap, allowing interaction with it

 ## Dependencies